Conformal field theory on the plane: Conformal symmetry in two dimensions

-So, we assume that the symmetries include the infinitely many independent \textbf{\boldmath local conformal transformations} , in addition to the global conformal transformations, which are parametrized by the six real coordinates of $PSL_2({\mathbb{C}})$.
-Let us now describe the mathematical structure of the resulting space of all conformal transformations.
-This space is an infinite-dimensional Lie group, which must include $PSL_2({\mathbb{C}})$.
-For technical simplicity, we will instead describe the associated Lie algebra of infinitesimal transformations.
+For technical simplicity, we will work with the Lie algebra of infinitesimal conformal transformations, rather than with the Lie group of conformal transformations.
 The structure of this algebra is worked out by considering transformations close to the identity,

-To each transformation $f_\epsilon$ we associate an infinitesimal differential operator $D_\epsilon$ such that for any function $F(z,\bar{z})$ we have
+To each transformation $f_\epsilon$ we associate an infinitesimal differential operator $D_\epsilon$ such that for any function $F(z)$ we have

 and we find